Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 ### What is MLIR?
 MLIR (Multi-Level Intermediate Representation) is a versatile compiler framework for developing domain-specific compilers and optimizing transformations.
 MLIR originated as part of the LLVM ecosystem and is particularly tailored for modern, complex computational workflows, including machine learning, AI, and heterogeneous hardware.

-MLIR Supports multiple levels of abstraction within a single framework, allowing developers to work with high-level domain-specific operations down to hardware-specific operations.
+MLIR supports multiple levels of abstraction within a single framework, allowing developers to work with high-level domain-specific operations down to hardware-specific operations.
 Users can define their dialects (custom operations and types) for specific problem domains while leveraging the shared infrastructure for optimization and code generation.

 Additionally, MLIR promotes interoperability among different models of computation and supports optimization passes across various abstraction levels, including high-level and low-level operations.

 <div align="center">